Selling on Etsy can be daunting, especially if it is your first experience of e-commerce. In this guide, I’ll try to break down the steps to success.

 This will give you some insight into how buyers are searching.
-Now is the time to revisit your listings and update the titles, description, and tags.
-Be sure to spend adequate time investigating and trialing new tags and titles.
+Now is the time to revisit your listings and update the titles, descriptions, and tags.
+Be sure to spend adequate time investigating and trialling new tags and titles.

 See our guide on SEO on how to do this.

 Now is the time to focus on your photography.
 See our guide on how to make your store look professional on tips and tricks to make your photos look better

 Etsy provides some great guidelines on how to make the most of your photos.
 You can see Etsy’s “Best Practices” guide here

 Building up reviews